 Bag of Freebies (BoS) for detector

 A loss function tells us how to adjust weights to reduce total cost.
 So in situations where we make wrong predictions, we expect it to give us direction on where to move.
-But this is not happening when we use IoU, when the ground truth box and the prediction do not overlap.
-Let's consider two predictions (both do not overlap with the ground truth), in this situation the IoU loss function cannot tell which prediction is better, even if one may be closer to the ground truth than the other:
+But this is not happening when we use IoU when the ground truth box and the prediction do not overlap.
+Let's consider two predictions (both do not overlap with the ground truth).
+In this situation, the IoU loss function cannot tell which prognosis is better, even if one may be closer to the ground truth than the other:

-Generalized IoU (GIoU) fixes above problem by refining the loss as:
+Generalized IoU (GIoU) fixes the above problem by refining the loss as:

 But this loss function tends to expand the prediction boundary box first until it is overlapped with the ground truth.
 Then it shrinks to increase IoU.
 This process requires more iterations than theoretically needed.
 To solve this, Distance-IoU Loss (DIoU) was introduced:

 Where b and bᵍᵗ denote the central points of B and Bᵍᵗ, ρ is the Euclidean distance, and c is the diagonal length of the smallest enclosing box covering the two boxes.
 And then the DIoU loss function can be defined as: